MLB Rumors: Giants ‘Not Optimistic’ About Signing Bryce Harper

-With Manny Machado almost-officially off the market for Major League Baseball teams after it was announced on Tuesday that the infielder has likely been snatched up by the San Diego Padres, attention has turned instead to fellow free agent Bryce Harper.
+With Manny Machado almost officially off the market for Major League Baseball teams after it was announced on Tuesday that the infielder has likely been snatched up by the San Diego Padres, attention has turned instead to fellow free agent Bryce Harper.

 So far, various rumors are doing the rounds, including the fact that Harper has already turned down multiple deals that would earn him over $300 million and the fact that he’s on the hunt for as much as an extra $100 million with whatever deal he signs.
-Apparently Harper is looking for a contract that will trump the almost record breaking $300 million deal Machado is set to sign with the Padres.
+Apparently Harper is looking for a contract that will trump the almost record-breaking $300 million deal Machado is set to sign with the Padres.

 Early rumors indicated the Padres were looking to sign both Machado and Harper, but the San Diego side have since said they are out after bagging Machado.
 The Philadelphia Phillies and San Francisco Giants are still in the mix for Harper, with NBC Sports reporting that the Giants are probably his best bet.